-This November, step into the world of Fame as we transform TIFF Bell Lightbox into our own modern school for the arts, inspired by the 1980 film’s prestigious performing arts high school in New York City.
-Immerse yourself in a unique, multi-sensory experience, featuring the best of Toronto’s emerging artists and performers.
+We stepped into the world of Fame as the TIFF Bell Lightbox was transformed into our own modern school for the arts, inspired by the 1980 film’s prestigious performing arts high school in New York City.
+Guests immersed themselves in a unique, multi-sensory experience, featuring the best of Toronto’s emerging artists and performers.

-It's going to take everything they've got, but we know they have what it takes!
+It took everything they've got, but we knew they had what it took!

-This will be a night to remember as we gather some of Toronto’s most talented creators to share their diverse and fascinating perspectives on TIFF’s dynamic fall programming.
+It was a night to remember as we gathered some of Toronto’s most talented creators to share their diverse and fascinating perspectives on TIFF’s dynamic fall programming.

-boombox installations and experiences will include a cinema, a film studio, an art studio, a digital jam space, a VR lounge, and an auditorium dance floor with more than enough space for all of your meticulously scheduled breakdance battles.
+boombox installations and experiences included a cinema, a film studio, an art studio, a digital jam space, a VR lounge, and an auditorium dance floor with more than enough space for everyone's meticulously scheduled breakdance battles.

-Keep your dial locked on this station for updates about the artists and installations that will take over TIFF Bell Lightbox on November 2.
+Keep your dial locked on this station for updates about the artists and installations that will take over TIFF Bell Lightbox for 2018!

 boombox is an annual fundraising event in support of TIFF.
-Proceeds from this year's event support Share Her Journey, a campaign to increase participation, skills, and opportunities for women behind and in front of the camera.
+Proceeds from boombox 2017 supported Share Her Journey, a campaign to increase participation, skills, and opportunities for women behind and in front of the camera.

 boombox was voted "Best Annual Event in Toronto" in 2014 and 2015 by Best of Toronto.